 Dear Aidan Families,

-As the School Nurse for Aidan, my focus is the health and well-being of all the members of our community.
-My responsibilities include working with parents, teachers and staff, the administration and our regulatory agencies to ensure that our children receive appropriate medical care while on campus.
-Under the circumstances presented by COVID-19, I will be actively assisting with screening, managing, tracing and reporting information that is vital to maintaining the good health of everyone in our school.
+As the School Nurse, my central focus is the health and well-being of all the members of the Aidan community.
+My responsibilities include working with parents, teachers and staff, the administration, and our regulatory agencies to ensure that our children receive appropriate medical care while on campus.
+Under the circumstances presented by COVID-19, I am actively assisting with screening, managing, tracing, and reporting information that is vital to maintaining the good health of everyone in our school.

 Please reach out to me if you have any questions or concerns.
 While my full name is Alexandra, I go by Lexi, and I can be reached at firstname.lastname@example.org.
 I look forward to working with you all in our partnership to keep our Aidan community safe.